Gokulpv7/EV-Sales-Prediction---Data-Science/README.md

-# EV-Sales-Prediction---Data-Science
-A Jupyter Notebook demonstrating data science workflows including data preprocessing, visualization, model building, and evaluation.
-Covers exploratory analysis, feature engineering, and applying machine learning techniques for insights and prediction.
-Ideal for learning, research, and experimentation.
+A data science project demonstrating model training and evaluation using machine learning.
+Includes data preprocessing, splitting, training Linear Regression and Random Forest models, performance comparison using R² and RMSE, and visualization of predicted vs actual values using Python and sklearn.